JetBrains/kotlin-web-site/docs/topics/compatibility-guides/compatibility-guide-16.md

 >
 > - 1.6.20: introduce a deprecation warning on the affected expressions
 > - 1.8.0: raise this warning to an error
-> - \>= 1.8: repurpose some deprecated constructs for new language features
+> - &gt;= 1.8: repurpose some deprecated constructs for new language features

 ### Prohibit access to class members in the super constructor call of its companion and nested objects